 Children come from a variety of countries, cultures and economic backgrounds.
-The school maintains the high standards of the National Association for the Education of Young Children, by which it is accredited.
+The school maintains the high standards of the National Association for the Education of Young Children (NAEYC), by which it is accredited.
 It is licensed by the State of Missouri.

 The nursery school also serves as a site for research in child development and early childhood teacher training.
 Washington University undergraduate and graduate students are employed to assist in the classrooms.
 The classroom teachers, as well as the nursery school’s director, supervise them.
 The student workers’ presence enables children to receive additional individual attention.